 Ralph Williams entered the pros as a free agent signing of the Houston Oilers in 1981.
-He did not play that year due to a back injury but made the roster and played 7 games in 1982.
-He suited up for one game for the Oilers in 1983.
-In 1984, he signed with the expansion San Antonio Gunslingers and spent two seasons with them in the USFL.
-After the conclusion of the 1985 USFL season, Williams signed with the New Orleans Saints and played in 22 games for the Saints with 20 starts over two seasons (85-86).
+He did not play that year due to a back injury but made the roster and played 7 games with the club in 1982.
+He suited up for 1 game with the Oilers in 1983.
+In 1984, Williams signed with the expansion San Antonio Gunslingers and spent two seasons with them in the USFL, playing in all 36 games during the team's two-year existence.
+After the conclusion of the 1985 USFL season, Williams signed with the New Orleans Saints and played in 22 games for the Saints with 20 starts over two seasons (1985-86).
+In the NFL, he appeared in 32 contests.
 Since his playing days ended, Williams has had a long career in law enforcement in Louisiana.
-The Gunslingers used the same set of jerseys in both of their seasons of existence and this one has several team repairs.
-All Gunslinger o-lineman had their jersey sleeves shortened and customized with an elastic.